 Section 3: Other Issues

 - Every effort should be made to interview and / or seek information from those who are Deaf or hard of hearing themselves.
 This may often mean using Auslan interpreters to communicate with Deaf people.
 In such situations professional interpreters accredited by the National Accreditation Authority for Translators and Interpreters (NAATI) should be used.

 - Family members, co-workers, friends or other unqualified or inappropriate persons should not provide information about Deaf persons, or “speak” or interpret for them.

-- The prior approval of all Deaf / hearing impaired individuals used in media pieces should be obtained.
+- The prior approval of all Deaf / hard of hearing individuals used in media pieces should be obtained.
 The privacy of individuals should be respected.

-- When opinions on issues relating to deafness are being sought, every attempt should be made to contact Deaf or hearing impaired people with special knowledge of the issue concerned.
-Journalists are strongly encouraged to approach Deaf Australia for assistance in this regard.
+- When opinions on issues relating to deafness are being sought, every attempt should be made to contact Deaf or hard of hearing people with special knowledge of the issue concerned.
+Journalists are strongly encouraged to approach Vicdeaf or Deaf Australia for assistance in this regard.